 Similar to Harber London, Smythson is a British brand that places an emphasis on expertly crafted leather goods.
 However, unlike Harber London, Smythson has incredible history.
 Founded in 1887 on London's prestigious Bond Street, the purveyor of luxury leather goods has previously been the brand of choice for the likes of Grace Kelly, Sir Winston Churchill and European Royalty.

-Smythson's backpacks are expensive, there's no denying, but with bags such as the Panama Zip Around being made in Italy from some of the finest crossgrain leather you'll ever lay your hands on, coupled with a number of intuitive pockets and plenty of space for a 13-inch laptop, they're worth every penny.
+Smythson's backpacks are expensive, there's no denying, but with bags such as the Panama Zip Around being made in Italy from some of the finest crossgrain leather you'll ever lay your hands on, coupled with a number of intuitive pockets and a 13-inch laptop sleeve, they're worth every penny.

 German brand Montblanc should need no introduction.
 Founded in 1906, Montblanc has remained a prominent feature in the luxury goods space ever since thanks to a combination of well-designed products and materials of seriously high quality.
 Best known for its range of pens, Montblanc has its leather-bound fingers in other product pies, which includes backpacks.